Louise is a ceramicist from Lincolnshire who exhibits widely across the UK.

-‘At school I loved art, but the combination of having an uninspiring art teacher and the need for a career with a guaranteed monthly pay cheque, I studied to become a radiographer.
-Over the years I became increasingly unfulfilled with the lack of creativity in my job so I decided to teach myself to paint, and gradually started selling my work in galleries and online, and began doing work for publishing companies.
-My love of animals, domestic and wild, influenced my artwork, and a few years later, an impromptu ride through a little village about 15 miles from home, found me browsing around a little pottery studio and gallery, and to my delight, they held weekly pottery classes.
-After a year or so, my work improved in leaps and bounds and was receiving lots of commissions.
+‘At school I loved art but the combination of having an uninspiring art teacher and the need for a career with a guaranteed monthly pay cheque, I studied to become a radiographer.
+Over the years I became increasingly unfulfilled with the lack of creativity in my job, so I decided to teach myself to paint and gradually started selling my work in galleries and online.
+I also began doing work for publishing companies.
+My love of animals, domestic and wild, influenced my artwork and a few years later an impromptu ride, through a little village about 15 miles from home, found me browsing around a little pottery studio and gallery and, to my delight, they held weekly pottery classes.
+After a year or so, my work improved in leaps and bounds and I was receiving lots of commissions.
 This is when I decided to take the plunge and set up my own studio, complete with brand new kiln, and I haven't looked back since.

-I work with stoneware and porcelain clays, After the sculptures have been bisque fired I apply the colours in the form of oxides, underglazes and limited application of glazes.
+I work with stoneware and porcelain clays.
+After the sculptures have been bisque fired, I apply the colours in the form of oxides, underglazes and a limited application of glazes.
 I prefer my animals to have a matt finish and glaze is only applied to areas such as the eyes.
 The sculptures are then fired again to 1250 degrees for about 10 hours.'